Small business loans are often incredibly difficult to come by – and challenging to pay off.

 Merchant Cash Advances

 Another financing option, particular for retailers, are merchant cash advances.
-It is also worth understanding how merchant cash advances actually work, and why they are better than bank loans for small businesses.
+It is also worth understanding how merchant cash advances actually work, and why they are better for business liquidity than bank loans for small businesses.

 Basically, your advances are paid off in future sales, and repayments vary according to the levels of sales.
 Hence, if you’re advances are used to increase stock inventories, you’ve a higher sales turnover.
 This means that, ultimately, you have a faster pay-off rate and much lower interest rates as well.